 When we at Gugin facilitate a company cultural change we look into all these aspects plus a lot more.
 We look at what people dream of and what they fear.

 More people have a fear of becoming redundant, a fear of being replaced by a computer.
 That fear leads to mistrust in the people around you, the management and the company itself.

-If you don’t feel safe you change behaviour. and when you change behaviour you change the culture.
-And this is exactly what has been happening with some of our clients over the past couple of years.
+If you don’t feel safe you change your behaviour. and when you change behaviour you change the culture.
+And this is precisely what has been happening with some of our clients over the past couple of years.

 The fear among the employees and middle managers is implicit but nevertheless very present because we can measure the change in behaviour.
 They are afraid of sharing knowledge.
-They are afraid of asking for help and this way reveal that they don’t know everything.
-That change in behaviour leads to decrease in quality, lower customer satisfaction, higher employee turnover and eventually lower profitability.
+They are so scared of asking for help and this way reveals that they don’t know everything.
+That change in behaviour leads to a decrease in quality, lower customer satisfaction, higher employee turnover and eventually lower profitability.